RaGS: Unleashing 3D Gaussian Splatting from 4D Radar and Monocular Cues for 3D Object Detection: Method

-Consequently, we further enhance the implicit feature representation through sparse convolution.
-Specifically, each Gaussian is treated as a point located at its mean, and the resulting point cloud is voxelized into a sparse grid $\mathbf{V}^{\text{gs}} \in \mathbb{R}^{N \times C}$.
-Then, instead of relying solely on Gaussian-derived voxels, we additionally incorporate radar pillars $\mathbf{F}^{\text{pillar}}$ to enable synergistic multi-modal learning.
+Consequently, we further enhance the implicit feature representation using sparse convolution, which integrates radar velocity as motion cues to refine the spatial distribution of Gaussians.
+Specifically, each optimized Gaussian point is treated as a point located at its center, and the resulting point cloud is voxelized into a sparse grid $\mathbf{V}^{\text{gs}} \in \mathbb{R}^{N \times C}$.
+Then, we incorporate radar pillars $\mathbf{F}^{\text{pillar}}$ consisting of rich geometry to enable synergistic multi-modal learning.
 Since radar pillars lack vertical resolution, we replicate each pillar along the height dimension to get $\mathbf{V}^{\text{radar}}\in \mathbb{R}^{(G\times Z) \times C}$, here $Z$ is the voxel number along the height dimension, which can be expressed as $\mathbf{V}^{\text{radar}}=\mathtt{Repeat}(\mathbf{F}^{\text{pillar}})$.
-These radar voxels are inserted into the same voxel grid as the Gaussian-generated ones, and the RCS-velocity aware pillars provide clear physical meaning, thereby better assisting the Gaussians.
-By concatenating both modalities in a unified voxel space and applying sparse convolution, we treat each gaussian as voxels and enable deep interaction between radar geometry and image semantics.
+These radar voxels are concatenated with $\mathbf{V}^{\text{gs}}$, and the RCS-velocity aware pillars provide clear physical meaning, thereby better assisting the Gaussians.
+By concatenating both modalities in a unified voxel space and applying sparse convolution, we treat each Gaussian as voxels and enable deep interaction between radar geometry and image semantics.
 This process is formulated as

 where $\mathtt{Spconv}$ denotes sparse convolution.
 Finally, to maintain consistency with the original Gaussian set, we only output former $N$ voxels using $[:N]$ and reassign to $\mathbf{F}^{\text{I}}$, since the order remains unchanged.
 After updating the implicit feature, we begin explicit feature refinement as below.